This Old House: This Old House: Trade School

 In 2017, The CW network began airing a new spin-off, This Old House: Trade School.
 It is also hosted by Kevin O'Connor and is repurposed to meet E/I regulations for people 13 to 16 years old as part of the One Magnificent Morning program block.
 Trade School features the stars of This Old House, Norm Abram, Tom Silva, Richard Trethewey, and Roger Cook, showing what it is like to work alongside these seasoned pros.

+This First House

+In September 2025, a new spinoff of This Old House was announced.
+The new spinoff This First House follows younger homebuyers as they find their first home.
+It will premiere in 2026.